JohnGiorgi/DeCLUTR/README.md

 ### Embedding

-You can embed text with a trained model in one of two ways:
+You can embed text with a trained model in one of three ways:

-1. [As a library](#as-a-library) (e.g. import and initialize an object which can be used to embed sentences/paragraphs).
+1. [As a library](#as-a-library): import and initialize an object from this repo, which can be used to embed sentences/paragraphs.
+2. [HuggingFace Transformers](#huggingface-transformers): load our pretrained model with the [HuggingFace transformers library](https://github.com/huggingface/transformers).
-2. [Bulk embed](#bulk-embed-a-file) all text in a given text file with a simple command-line interface.
+3. [Bulk embed](#bulk-embed-a-file): emded all text in a given text file with a simple command-line interface.

 #### As a library